What is Acute Mountain Sickness or AMS?

 During your Trek:

+Normally human body takes around 24 hours to acclimatize for 500 meters gain in altitude but sometimes we gain more altitude due to paucity of time or lack of good camp ground then we get the symptoms of AMS.
 While our trek leaders have basic first aid training and are aware of the closest medical facilities, it is very important that you are aware of the cause and effects of trekking at altitude, monitor your health and seek assistance accordingly.

 Symptoms can appear within 1-2 hours although most often appear 6-10 hours after ascent and generally subside in 1-2 days as the body adjusts to altitude.
 They may reappear as you continue to go higher.
 Symptoms usually occur gradually & can be one or a combination of the following: